[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Actually, in truth, it…” I pause, wondering if I should speak my feelings.
 And yet—

 “You don’t need to apologize, Suzette.
-Thank you.”
+Actually…I appreciate that.”

-“If you said you always found it lovely, you never thought anything ill of it, then I would question your honesty.
-Admitting all that…I know you’re telling the truth to me.
+“If you said you always found it lovely, you never thought anything wrong with it, then I’d question your honesty.
+Admitting all that—I know you’re telling the truth to me.
 So thank you.”

 “Y-You are welcome,” I reply, stuttering, looking away.